vuejs/rfcs/active-rfcs/0000-component's-public-api.md

 # Adoption strategy

 Components containing any data required by the parent component via `refs` would be required to explicitly declare their public interface.

+# Unresolved questions

+* Should it work with mixins?

+  **Pros**:

+  * Clear contract between mixins and component

+  **Cons**:

+  * Would require a lot of changes if you use mixins extensively
+  * Rises entry barrier for mixin usage
+  * Does not solve other issues with mixins (implicit props, extending context)
+  * Could be complicated to implement (mixin can extend context but should only access exposed parts of it)
+  * Unclear whether mixins should be able to extend the `expose` property

+* Should it work with `$parent` access?

+* Should it work in tests?

+  **Pros**:

+  * Explicit testing interface
+  * Tests for `expose` interface specifically

+  **Cons**:

+  * Could lead to exposing too much data just for testing which defeats the purpose